Scott Thompson

 Thursday 17th September 2026

-Panel Discussion: To What Degree Does Neuroplasticity Underpin Psychedelic Efficacy?
+Panel Discussion: To What Degree Does Neuroplasticity Underpin Psychedelics Efficacy?

 9:15 am